alicolville/Weight-Tracker/readme.txt

 // TODO: Deprecate Bar Chart
 // TODO: Review Comms back
 // TODO: Get rid of ws_ls_register_shortcodes
+// re-write and cache weight_object function.
+Arguments should be an array
+// refcator ws_ls_capture_form_validate_and_save

 // How do we deal with height? //'height' => [ 'title' => __('Height', WE_LS_SLUG), 'abv' => __('H', WE_LS_SLUG), 'enabled' => true, 'user_preference' => true),